ntrezowan/the-plain/_posts/2019-12-19-configuring-gpg-encryption-decryption-for-file-transfer.md

 ---

 ### Symmetric key encryption
-1. Create a sample text file first which will be encrypted;
+1. Create a sample text file which will be encrypted;

         # echo Plain Text > input.txt